 Before ordering up a feast, we started with some single origin blend coffees.
 Kudos to the Barista because he is doing the brand justice.
 We also sneaked in some cheeky scrolls (that we ended up taking home).

-To start we ordered the House made Pomegranate and date granola, with grilled peach, honeycomb and labneh, $14 Most cafes nowadays offer this as a standard meal but this was next level.
+Alex: – The House made Pomegranate and date granola, with grilled peach, honeycomb and labneh, $14 Most cafes nowadays offer this as a standard meal but this was next level.
 The added addition of the honeycomb which is a “secret blend” (which we were let in on) added an unusual dimension and texture to the dish.
-The labneh which is made in house, had a nice mix of salty and tangy flavours.
+The labneh which is made in-house, had a nice mix of salty and tangy flavours.

 The Hotcakes with caramelised banana, earl grey custard and maple popcorn $16 are the perfect ‘instagrammable’ dish and thankfully tasted just as good.
 A very generous serving for the price as well.
 Each layer was fluffy and contrasted well the crunchy popcorn.
 The only thing we would say is that it needs more of that earl grey sauce even if it was put in a bowl that can be poured over the top (perfect for the slow mo insta videos that Bianca so enjoys creating).
 And thankfully the popcorn retained that perfect crunch, not becoming soggy at all.